Finding the Top Financial Advisors in Bethesda, Maryland

 FBB Capital Partners

 For portfolio management accounts with less than a $500,000 balance, the firm generally requires a $5,000 minimum annual fee.
 Depending on the scope of the services you need, the firm may provide financial planning on an hourly or fixed-fee basis.

-When you establish a relationship with FBB, you’ll have access to eight certified financial planners (CFPs), five chartered financial analysts (CFAs), two certified public accountants (CPAs) and one chartered alternative investment analyst (CAIA).
+When you establish a relationship with FBB, you’ll have access to advisors with the certified financial planner (CFP) designation, as well as those who hold the chartered financial analyst (CFA), certified public accountant (CPA) and chartered alternative investment analyst (CAIA) accreditations.

 FBB Capital Partners Background